Blog

 Selection criteria

-1. The app serves a clear purpose and seems useful (even if it's not for us)
+1. The app serves a clear purpose and seems useful

-2. The pricing of the app is reasonable
+2. The pricing is reasonable

 3. The app isn't scammy or harmful